Citation, DOI, disclosures and article data

 Occasionally retropharyngeal infections can result from a variety of other miscellaneous causes, including trauma/foreign body injection 3.
 Immunocompromised patients are also at increased risk of developing a retropharyngeal abscess.

 Presentation is variable.
 In some instances, children present with non-specific symptoms including generalized irritability, fever and reticence to eat.
-In other cases, features are more pronounced, including drooling, fever, neck swelling, and stridor, and clinically presentation may be reminiscent of epiglottitis 2,3.
+In other cases, features are more pronounced, including drooling, fever, neck swelling, limited range of motion and stridor, and clinically the presentation may be reminiscent of epiglottitis 2,3.
 This is particularly the case in infants 3.
 Palpable cervical lymph nodes may also be present 4.

 Alternatively, and uncommonly in developed countries, patients may present with complications resulting from the extension of the infection to adjacent spaces (see below).